 |University of Chicago Comer Children’s Hospital

 The majority of our pediatrics experience is at Comer Children’s Hospital.
-This is a state-of-the art, free standing children’s hospital with its own pediatric ER, pediatric pharmacy, pediatric radiology department, and pediatric OR, as well as PICU, NICU and wards.
-In this setting, we are able to care for both general and subspecialty patients.
+This is a state-of-the art, free-standing children’s hospital with its own pediatric ER, pediatric pharmacy, pediatric radiology department, pediatric OR, PICU, NICU, and wards.
+In this setting, we care for both general and subspecialty patients.

 The majority of our internal medicine experience is at the University of Chicago Medical Center.
 At the University of Chicago, we are able to provide a range of primary, secondary, tertiary, and quaternary care, which provides us with a variety of learning experiences and constant challenges.
-While this mixture of complex and routine health care is available to patients primarily from the greater Chicago area and the Midwest region, we also care for patients referred from all over the world.
+While this mixture of complex and routine health care is available to patients primarily from the Chicago Metropolitan Area and the Midwest, we also care for patients referred from all over the world.

-Our new hospital provides patients and their physicians with a facility capable of transforming itself as rapidly as medicine itself is changing.
+Our new hospital provides patients and their physicians with a facility capable of transforming itself as rapidly as medicine itself.
 Its design is committed not simply to today’s ideal, but to a vision of perpetual and unpredictable change in patient care and clinical research.
-This future-oriented vision is built on the University of Chicago’s fundamental commitment to discovery, innovation and collaboration.
+This future-oriented vision is built on The University of Chicago’s fundamental commitment to discovery, innovation, and collaboration.